open-telemetry/semantic-conventions/docs/system/container-metrics.md

 ## Container Metrics

 This document describes instruments and attributes for common container level metrics in OpenTelemetry.
-Collected from technology-specific, well-defined APIs (e.g. Kubelet's API or container runtimes).
+These metrics are collected from technology-specific, well-defined APIs (e.g. Kubelet's API or container runtimes).

 ### Metric: `container.cpu.time`